microsoft/trident/README.md

     ```

 When the A/B update completes and the baremetal host, or a VM simulating a BM
-host, reboots, the user will be able to log back into the host by using the same
+host, reboots, the user will be able to log or ssh back into the host.
+Now, the
-credentials.
-Now, the user can view the changes to the system by displaying the
+user can view the changes to the system by fetching the host's status:
-HostStatus, which is stored in the datastore: `cat
+`trident get`.

-/var/lib/trident/datastore.sqlite`.
-The user can use commands such as `blkid`
+The user can also use commands such as `blkid` and `mount` to confirm that the
-and `mount` to confirm that the partitions have been correctly updated and that
+volume pairs have been correctly updated and that the correct block devices
-the correct block devices have been mounted at the designated mountpoints, such
+have been mounted at the designated mountpoints, such.
-as /boot/efi and /.

 ### TODO: Next Steps

-- After A/B update, Trident will be creating an **overlay** file system for the
-data/state partitions.
-This is required so that certain folders, as required by
-the user, can be read from and/or written to.
-- The user will be able to request an update from a file that is published to
-other backends.
-In the next iteration, Trident will support downloading OS image
+In the future iterations, Trident will support the following additional
-payloads published as **OCI artifacts** on Azure Container Registry.
-Moreover,
-based on the users' needs, other image formats might be supported in the future,
-beyond raw Zstd and raw Lzma.
-- To support downloading OCI artifacts and potentially, other backends, **a
-hybrid A/B update** will be implemented: when the user provides a URL link that
-systemd-sysupdate cannot correctly download from, Trident will independently
-download the payload, decompress it, verify its hash, and point
+features:

+- File-based A/B upgrade of the stand-alone ESP partition.
-systemd-sysupdate to the local file, to execute an A/B update.
-This means that
+- Firmware reboot to complete the A/B update.
+Currently, the basic e2e A/B
-the overhead associated with generating and publishing the SHA256SUMS manifest
-file can be lifted from the user.
-- Trident will offer support to update the entire image, i.e. all types of
-partitions and not just root, via systemd-sysupdate.
-- Encryption and dm-verity will be supported.
-- In the next iteration, e2e testing with Trident will be implemented.
-Moreover,
-the next PR will document the performance metrics for the A/B update, such as
-the total downtime.
+update flow is only successful when using kexec to reboot the system after the
+update.
-- In the next iteration, Trident will support rollback, in case of an
+- Rollback to the old valid OS image, in case of an interrupted or failed A/B
-interrupted or failed A/B update.
+update.
-- Currently, the basic e2e A/B update flow is only successful when using kexec()
+- Decoupling of the A/B update into two steps: StageUpdate, which is the update
+of the image, and Update, which includes the changes required to complete the
+update and the reboot itself.
-to reboot the system post-update.
-However, the next iteration will also support
+- Ability to select the reboot type for the next reboot, either kexec or
-using firmaware reboot, i.e., reboot() in Trident.
-A mechanism will be
-implemented to point the firmware to the correct esp partition; now, although
-the GRUB configs are correctly overwritten, the firmware still attempts to boot
-into the A partition by default.
+firmware reboot.

 ## gRPC Interface